onigoetz/imagecache/docs/actions.md

 __Options__

-- `width` : The target width, in pixels.
+- `width` : The target width, in pixels or percents.
-- `height` : The target height, in pixels.
+- `height` : The target height, in pixels or percents.
-- `xoffset` : The top left coordinate, in pixels, of the crop area (x axis value).
+- `xoffset` : The top left coordinate, in pixels or keyword (top, left, bottom, right, center) of the crop area (x axis value),
-- `yoffset` : The top left coordinate, in pixels, of the crop area (y axis value).
+- `yoffset` : The top left coordinate, in pixels or keyword (top, left, bottom, right, center) of the crop area (y axis value).

 ### `desaturate`